College of Liberal Arts & Social Sciences > Academics > Interdisciplinary Self-Designed Program > About >

 The director of the program will evaluate and assess your proposed List of Courses (LOC) in terms of the goals as indicated in your Statement of Academic Purpose (SAP).
 The Director of the Program will consult the Chairperson or Program Director of every department and program in which you intend to take courses.
 Your admission will be approved only after the director of the program has approved your entire program.

 Yes.
 An independent study is usually a course designed by you and a professor in a subject area you’re interested in.
 Through independent study, you can design your own project and work one-to-one with a professor who is an expert in the field.
 You can also design the independent study to engage in various forms of experiential learning by doing an internship with countless institutions in Chicago.
 You cannot take more than one course as an independent study.

-Is there a possibility of doing a thesis or culminating project as part of a graduate program in interdisciplinary studies?
+Is there a possibility of doing a thesis or culminating project as part of a self-designed program?

-The MA/MS in Interdisciplinary Studies, like its sister MALS Program, has a 12-course option that includes a thesis or thesis-like capstone, and a 13-course option that includes other capstone options.
+The program has a 12-course option that includes a thesis or thesis-like capstone, and a 13-course option that includes other capstone options.
 The thesis option provides students with a chance to pull together the many various strands of their program in a coherent and original piece of scholarly or professional work.
 It can be especially valuable for those considering career change or further advanced academic work.
 If you choose this option, your thesis project will be under the guidance of a faculty supervisor and a committee of two other faculty members drawn from the university.

 Can I transfer graduate courses taken elsewhere?